omerfurkank/BookStore-OnionArchitecture/README.md

 development continues...

 A monolitic architecture project completed with advanced technologies.

+BookApp includes a Web API and an MVC application consumed by Web API.

-BookApi project created that includes;
+BookApp backend side created that includes;
 - Clean Architecture
 - CQRS
 - Asynchronous Programming